Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the corresponding thermodynamic metric: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Dibyendu Mandal for collaboration on an earlier version of this paper, and thank Michael Y-S. Fang, Jeffrey M. Epstein, and Satya Majumdar for feedback on the manuscript.
-NSW was supported by a Google PhD Fellowship.
-RVZ was supported by an NSF Graduate Fellowship.
-MRD was supported in part by the U. S. Army Research Laboratory and the U. S. Army Research Office under contract W911NF-20-1-0151.
+The authors thank Dibyendu Mandal for collaboration on an earlier version of this paper, and thank Michael Y-S. Fang, Jeffrey M. Epstein, and Satya Majumdar for feedback on the manuscript.
+N.S.W. was supported by a Google Ph.D.
+Fellowship.
+R.V.Z. was supported by a National Science Foundation Graduate Research Fellowship under Grant No. DGE 1752814.
+M.R.D was supported in part by the U. S. Army Research Laboratory and the U. S. Army Research Office under Contract No. W911NF-20-1-0151.